engtuncay/engtuncay.github.io/web-javascript/js-notes-6-promise.md

 A Promise is in one of these states:

-- pending: initial state, neither fulfilled nor rejected.
+- pending: *initial state*, neither fulfilled nor rejected.
-- fulfilled: meaning that the operation completed successfully.
+- fulfilled: meaning that the operation completed *successfully*.
-- rejected: meaning that the operation failed.
+- rejected: meaning that the operation *failed*.

 A pending promise can either be fulfilled with a value, or rejected with a reason (error).
 When either of these options happens, the associated handlers queued up by a promise's then method are called.
-(If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is no race condition between an asynchronous operation completing and its handlers being attached.)
+(If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is *no race condition* between an asynchronous operation completing and its handlers being attached.)

 As the Promise.prototype.then() and Promise.prototype.catch() methods return promises, they can be chained.